Monday, September 22, 2014

 Send Me: What do people witness in our lives?

-How has God changed you?
-Collect stories–yours and those of others (but give credit where credit is due).
+and those of others (but give credit where credit is due).
 Become a storyteller.

 Richard Peace